 3. Getting Better Interest Rates

 Lower interest rates mean more savings in the long run, so make sure to keep your credit score under control.
-You can improve your credit rating by making house and car payments regularly and on time, paying off your credit card in full every month, and paying off current loans before the loan period ends.
+You can improve your credit rating by making house and car payments regularly and on time, paying off your credit card or SBA Seattle in full every month, and paying off current loans before the loan period ends.
 Be sure to check you credit report now and then, too, if you can.
 Credit bureaus often fail to record your timely payments.
 If you spot an issue with your credit report, be sure to contact the credit bureau immediately to fix it.

 4. Buying a Car and Applying for an Auto Insurance Policy